luisdamiano/gsoc17-hhmm/README.md

 * **Michael Weylandt** - *Co-Mentor* - [michaelweylandt](https://github.com/michaelweylandt)

 ## License
-_Bayesian Hierarchical Hidden Markov Models applied to financial time series_ is licensed under CC-BY-SA 4.0.
+Unless otherwise noted, _Bayesian Hierarchical Hidden Markov Models applied to financial time series_ is licensed under CC-BY-SA 4.0.
 See the [LICENSE](LICENSE.md) file for details.

+The data included for replication of the Tayal (2009) was retrieved from Thomson Reuters Datastream Tick History.
+Thomson Reuters has generously agreed to allow us to make the data available under the CC-BY-NC license.
+Permission was granted in Thomson Reuters Datastream support Case: 06017553 "Process [for] Obtaining Permission to Distribute Data for Research Purposes" (case not publicly accessible, for historical/source reference only).
+See the [LICENSE](tayal2009/data/LICENSE.md) file in the /tayal2009/data folder for details.
+By accessing and using this data, you agree to be bound by the terms of this license, or to obtain a different license from Thomson Reuters.
+Any copying or distribution of this data must preserve the license.

+The authors extend their thanks to the Thomson Reuters legal team for supporting reproducible science by allowing the distribution of this data under a permissive Creative Commons license.

 ## Acknowledgments
 * The Google Summer Of Code (GSOC) program for funding.